Durga Puja in Pune 2025: Top 57 Pandals & Complete Guide

 5. Oikyotan Bangiya Parishad, Pimple Saudagar

 The Oikyatan Bangiya Parishad was formed in 2012 by the residents of Pimple Saudagar.
-It’s a non-profit organization, and Oikyotanis is also amongst the most significant associations in PCMC.
+It’s a non-profit organisation, and Oikyotanis is also among the most significant associations in PCMC.

-Oikyotan Bangiya Parishad (Bengali Association in Pune) based out of Pimple Saudagar, Pune- Organize Durga Puja, Kali Puja, Saraswati Puja, and other cultural activities.
+Oikyotan Bangiya Parishad (Bengali Association in Pune), based in Pimple Saudagar, Pune, organises Durga Puja, Kali Puja, Saraswati Puja, and other cultural activities.

-The organization represents Bengalis from all states of India and offers various traditional activities and competitions during the puja period, including sports.
-They prepare a Bengali feast with all authentic Bengali food items for visitors.
+The organisation represents Bengalis from all states of India and offers various traditional activities and competitions during the puja period, including sports.
+They prepare a Bengali feast featuring authentic Bengali dishes for visitors.

 Location: Kapse Lawns, Rambagh Colony, Rahatani, Pimpri-Chinchwad, Maharashtra 411017